Funding / Fellowships

 By means of an Ambizione grant, the Swiss National Science Foundation makes it possible to complete an independent research project lasting several years.
 An important prerequisite is the necessary mobility experience (at least 12 months in a different higher education institution from that where the doctorate is being carried out).
 The SNF fosters mobility at post-doctoral level with the Early Postdoc.Mobility and Postdoc.Mobility fellowships.
 For shorter stays, an application to the SNF Scientific Exchanges scheme is also a possibility.

-Successful post-doctoral students who have several years of experience in research and have spent several years at an institution other than that where the doctorate is being carried out should consider applying for an SNF professorship.
+Successful post-doctoral students who have several years of experience in research and have spent several years at an institution other than that where the doctorate is being carried out and Assistant professors with tenure track (who have started the professorship no longer than 18 month ago) should consider applying for SNF Eccellenza.

 Advanced post-doctoral students can apply for support from the SNF to implemented their individual projects (project funding).
 It should be noted that this support is not to be used to finance a personal salary and that proof must be provided of employment for the planned project time frame.